willkrakow/gatsby-portfolio/_posts/articles/11-surprising-and-controversial-tips-for-at-thru-hikers.md

 title: 11 Surprising and Controversial Tips for AT Thru-hikers
 thumbnail: images/attripping.jpeg
 slug: 11-surprising-and-controversial-tips-for-at-thru-hikers
+description: Everyone has their own rules and beliefs about how to hike a trail.
+These are mine.
+For legal purposes, this is a joke.
 publicId: attripping_xzvtn2
 ---
 1. Don’t carry full water bottles up every goddamn mountain.
 Drink at the bottom, where there’s usually a good source, then fill your bottles halfway.